-Tucked in the southern part of Nairobi (Kenya’s capital), Nairobi National Park is the only park found in the city.
+To begin with, lying in the Southern part of Nairobi (Kenya’s capital) is Nairobi National Park.
 Established in 1946, this protected area was the first in Kenya and East Africa.
-The south of present-day Nairobi and the Athi plains were gifted with a variety of Wildlife in the late 19th century.
+Additionally, the South of present-day Nairobi and the Athi plains were gifted with a variety of Wildlife in the late 19th century.

-The Nomadic Masai lived and herded their cattle within the Park’s areas whilst the Kikuyu people farmed the forested highlands above Nairobi city.
+The Nomadic Maasai lived and herded their cattle within the Park’s areas whilst the Kikuyu people farmed the forested highlands above Nairobi city.
 These people were usually very alert with guns to protect themselves from the dangerous wild animals.
-People were evacuated from their lands due to an increase in the number of farms and livestock, later the Park was created.
+People were evacuated from their lands due to an increase in the number of farms and livestock, later the park was created.

 Nairobi is characterized by a dry climate and its altitude ranges between 1533 and 1760m.
 Usually, Nairobi is very dry and hot between January and March, April – June is a bit hot and wet and then from July to October, it is just warm and wet.

-The Park’s southern boundary is formed by River Mbagathi and it is open to the Anthi Kapiti Plains and the Kitengela Conservation Area.
+At the Park’s southern boundary lies River Mbagathi and it is open to the Anthi Kapiti Plains and the Kitengela Conservation Area.

-To add on, Nairobi National Park defines itself with unique vegetation that is predominated by open grass plain, Acacia bushes, and highland dry forests.
+In addition, Nairobi National Park defines itself with unique vegetation that by open grass plain, Acacia bushes, and highland dry forests.
 In the south of the Park, there is a riverine forest along the permanent river.

 How to get there